Jin-pyo/SenecaCPA-DBS301/README.md

 # Assignments
-The assignments are group projects that requires use of all knowledge taught up until it was assigned.
-This is also done on Oracle SQL Developer.
+* Group projects require use of all knowledge taught up until it was assigned
+* Also done on Oracle SQL Developer